Menu

 A zero hours contract is one where the employer does not guarantee the worker any hours of work and instead offers work as and when it is available.
 They have been heralded in the past as the solution to flexible work, but this comes at a price – with only a tiny minority of people employed on these contracts having access to regular pay and rights.
 3 in 4 workers on zero hour contracts are in severely insecure work.

-Whilst the detail of the new government’s changes are still to be progressed through parliament, what can employers be doing now to prepare for this particular upgrade to workers’ rights?
+So what can employers be doing now to prepare for this particular upgrade to workers’ rights?

 Check your mindset